jlguenego/asn1-web/README.md

 - Use monaco to replace textarea, and use monarch to get the syntax highlithing on ASN1.
 - Do a menu with some example protocols with preset (Kerberos, etc.)

+### Netlify

+- do a netlify branch for deploying.
+Do not use master anymore.

 ## Author

 Jean-Louis GUENEGO <jlguenego@gmail.com>